 Visitors must wear face coverings inside shops, in line with government guidelines.

 Hand sanitising stations have been installed in the toilets and around the sites at entrance to courtyard, café kiosks and play areas etc, and we kindly ask that all visitors make use of to clean their hands regularly.

-Approaching till points, we have marked spaces on the floor to help our visitors adhere to safe social distancing.
+Approaching till points, we have marked spaces on the floor to help the flow of visitors.

 Queuing systems are in place in our toilets, and café kiosk to help the flow of visitors.
 The courtyard capacity is monitored and additional restrictions may be put in for everyone’s safety.

-Any payments made on site are by contactless payment only.
+Any payments made on site are by card payment only.
 This includes car parking, café kiosk and external vendors on site.